TOAST-DOCS/TOAST-Cloud/en/toast-sdk/push-ios.md

 ## Metric Collection

-* This feature collects metrics for push message reception and user notification execution in the client and sends them to the Toast Cloud server.
+* This feature collects metrics for push message reception and user notification execution in the client and sends them to the NHN Cloud server.
 * The collected data can be viewed in the Statistics tab.
 * `To collect metrics, an Appkey must be defined in Push SDK initialization or info.plist file.`